This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Top Cities to Visit

 Probably one of the first cities that pops into your head when thinking about Italy.
 Rome is full of history and charm.
 Rome is Italy’s capital and is home to the Spanish Steps, the Trevi Fountain, and the Colosseum.
 This was the first Italian city we visited and it did not disappoint.
 I felt like I was in the Lizzie McGuire movie, without a famous twin of course.
+There are so many places to take Instagram-worthy photos in Rome.
+Check them out here.

 Technically Tuscany is a Region, not a city but I had to include it.
 Tuscany, located in central Italy, is known for its gorgeous landscapes.
 You will find amazing vineyards with delicious wines all through Tuscany.
 Its capital, Florence, is home to the Duomo as well as tons of art museums and galleries.